mattneub/Programming-iOS-Book-Examples/README.md

+These are the downloadable code examples for my books, _iOS 7 Programming Fundamentals_ (<http://shop.oreilly.com/product/0636920032465.do>) and _Programming iOS 7_ (<http://shop.oreilly.com/product/0636920031017.do>).

+Together, these two books constitute the 4th edition of my previous books, _Programming iOS 4_, *Programming iOS 5*, and *Programming iOS 6*.
+The book was getting awfully big (over 1150 pages in the 3rd edition, and growing); so for the 4th edition we have broken it into two volumes, something that I have always wanted to do anyway.
+I hope readers will find that this makes the book more tractable (both figuratively and literally).

+The obvious place to split the volumes was after Chapter 13 (end of Part III).
+Thus, the structure of the two new books is exactly the same as the structure of the previous editions, but divided in two groups: _iOS 7 Programming Fundamentals_ contains old chapters 1–13, and _Programming iOS 7_ contains old chapters 14–40.

+Of course, in the second book, the chapter numbering now starts over at 1 (old Chapter 14 becomes new Chapter 1, and so on).
+I have not yet renamed the folders containing the examples, however.
+Thus *they still have the old chapter numbers*, as if the two books were still one book.
+I'm used to the old numbering, and old habits are hard to break, so cut me some slack.
+I'll get around to it eventually...

+At this moment, my revision has reached old Chapter 21, so the examples currently end there.
+As I revise more, I'll add more revised examples.
+Stay tuned!

-These are the downloadable code examples for my book, _Programming iOS 6_.
-The full text of the book itself is available in preview form here: <http://www.apeth.com/iOSBook/>.
-The book is now (March 2013) published by O'Reilly and is available for purchase in printed form and in many digital formats: <http://shop.oreilly.com/product/0636920029717.do>.
-If you find these examples helpful and you haven't purchased the book, please consider doing so.
+If you find these examples helpful and you haven't purchased the books, please consider doing so.

-The downloadable code and screenshots for the previous edition, _Programming iOS 5,_ published by O'Reilly in March 2012, have been moved off to the subfolder "iOS5bookExamples".
+The downloadable code and screenshots for the previous editions — _Programming iOS 6_, published by O'Reilly in March 2013; _Programming iOS 5,_ published by O'Reilly in March 2012; and _Programming iOS 4_, published by O'Reilly in May 2011 — have been moved off to subfolders "iOS6bookExamples", "iOS5bookExamples", and "iOS4bookExamples".

-Changes from the iOS 5 examples to the iOS 6 examples include:

-* Use new literals and subscripting for arrays, dictionaries, numbers.

-* Use autosynthesis of properties.

-* Move protocol adoption declarations to implementation file where possible.

-* Use constraints (instead of frame) to position and size subviews, whenever this is relational (and doesn't get in the way of the example).

-* Illustrate some newly available CIFilters.

-* Illustrate new UIView/UIGestureRecognizer interaction.

-* Illustrate new rotation rules, including new structure of launch-into-rotation.

-* For table views, use exclusively new register-and-dequeue architecture.

-New examples include:

-* Further illustrate use of constraints (ch 14), esp. in company with animation (ch 17).

-* Show gesture recognizers in nib (ch 18).

-* Show new rotation/orientation rules (ch 19).

-* Show new state save-and-restore (ch 19).

-* Show new storyboard features: container controller, Exit (unwind).

-* Show collection views.

-* Show basic Core Data usage (ch 36).

-* Other new iOS 6 features as they arise.

-This list is not exhaustive by any means.
-If you really want to know everything that I've changed, clone to your computer and do a diff against commit 25644891 (that's when I started this round of revision).

 Matt Neuburg